KannonZenetism/the-red-archive/precedence-documentation-v2.md

 - "An Exploration of Art, Symbolism, and Architecture of Early Christianity" (2014) — https://zenodo.org/records/17704730
 - "Quakers and Gnostics: Inward Light of Intuitive Knowing" (2015) — https://zenodo.org/records/17674633
 - "Pagan Yahwism: Archaeology of the Religions of Ancient Israel" (2015) — https://zenodo.org/records/17674301
-- "Environmental Ethics: Monism, Pluralism, and the Problem of Unity" (2015) — https://zenodo.org/records/17761444
+- "Environmental Ethics: Monism, Pluralism, and the Case for Unity" (2015) — https://zenodo.org/records/17761444
 - "Love: A Metaphysical Philosopher's Perspective" (2019) — https://zenodo.org/records/17778401
 - "Emptiness and the Middle Way" (2019) — https://zenodo.org/records/17786347
 - "A Summation of the Gnostic Mytho-logos" (2019) — https://zenodo.org/records/17761717